caananay/titicomglobal/README.md

 django-taggit app: To add tags to my blog posts I used the django-taggit app (https://django-taggit.readthedocs.io/en/latest/)

+DISQUS: for adding comments to the blog posts

 LESSONS LEARNED:

 The following issues were encountered when developing and deploying the app.